44670/44Key/README.md

 # 44Key
-A simple, cheap, secure USB Key for SSH authentication, costs &lt; $5
+A simple, cheap, and somewhat secure USB Key for SSH authentication, costs &lt; $5